easytarget/microPyEZfonts/README.md

 ## Drivers
 The font writer should work with any display that has a MicroPython framebuffer compatible driver.

-A selection of 'good' drivers is provided,along with some documentation on using your own driver, in the [`drivers`](drivers) folder.
+A small selection of 'good' drivers is provided, along with some documentation on using your own driver, in the [`drivers`](drivers) folder.
+If you find a driver that works and is not in my list please let me know by submitting a issue.

 ## Alternatives
 If you are implementing a full 'GUI', or have a color display, especially a large(ish) one, then you should consider the alternatives below.
 They support large displays, full color displays, have GUI elements, and are faster.